How to Clean Hemp Rugs

-Natural fiber floor coverings, like Hemp Rugs, are relatively easy to maintain.
+Natural fiber floor coverings, like the rich, coppery Hemp Grass weaves, are relatively easy to maintain.
 This is because dirt does not cling to the hard fibers, but rests loosely in the weave.
 Hemp rugs are very durable and will last a long time if cared for properly.
 Follow these easy steps on how to clean Hemp rugs:

 - Immediately remove any spills from your rug by pressing firmly with clean, white paper or cloth towels working from the outside of the spill inward to avoid spreading.
 Continue blotting (blot do not rub) until no moisture transfers to the towel.

 - For solid spills, scrape up solids with a dull knife or nail file.
 Then follow step # 1.

 - For red wine and tomato sauce, dab with a white cloth dampened with club soda to neutralize the spill and remove any possible stain.

 - Let dry.
 Many times the stain disappears.
 If not, try cleaning with a cloth dampened with mild soap, or use our Sisal Life Cleaner.
 Dry immediately with a hairdryer or fan.

 - Host Dry Cleaner Kit Method – you can also use the Host Dry Cleaner to spot clean.
 Shake HOST Dry Carpet Cleaner onto the spill until covered.